7 Intravascular (IV) Examples

 \[\text{MRT}_{IV} = \frac{\text{AUMC}}{\text{AUC}} - \frac{\text{duration}}{2}\]

 For an IV bolus (duration = 0) the correction is zero.
 For a 0.5 h infusion, the correction is 0.25 h.
-When early samples fall within the infusion window the correction may differ slightly from the nominal duration/2 due to the way PKNCA handles within-infusion timepoints in the AUMC calculation.
+Any deviation from theory comes from the trapezoidal AUMC/AUC estimate itself, not from the correction term.

-Use mrt.iv.obs (extrapolated to ∞) when the terminal phase is well characterised and mrt.iv.last (to last measurable) otherwise.
+Use mrt.iv.obs (extrapolated to ∞) when the terminal phase is well characterized and mrt.iv.last (to last measurable) otherwise.

 7.5 AUC over a specific interval